 Our Secondary Programme is delivered in partnership with Manchester Metropolitan University and Ashton on Mersey School SCITT, the training lasts for one academic year (September-July).

-On completion of your training year you will be awarded a PGCE with Qualified Teacher Status (SCITT).
+On completion of your training year you will be awarded a PGCE (SCITT) with Qualified Teacher Status.
 Your Secondary Programme will consist of a combination of classroom practice and relevant training.
 You will be given the opportunity to spend much of your time ‘practising your craft’ with high quality school placements from across our SCITT partner schools.
-You will be supported along the way by a number of different colleagues and will be assigned a Subject/Class Mentor, a Professional Mentor and a Link tutor.
+You will be supported along the way by a number of different colleagues and will be assigned a Subject/Class Mentor and a Professional Mentor.

 - Computer Science

 - Modern Foreign Languages